phantauth/phantauth-doc/src/en/README.md

 - [uinames](https://phantauth.net/_uinames) - based on https://uinames.com service
 - [Mockaroo](https://phantauth.net/_mockaroo) - based on  https://mockaroo.com service

 Anyone can create the domain and the tenants.
 Sharing the tenants is facilitated by the [PhantAuth Shared Domain](https://shared.phantauth.net).
-A shared domain is connected to the [phantauth.cf](http://phantauth.cf) DNS zone, in which anyone can create tenant configuration notes by the use of the [FreeDNS](https://freedns.afraid.org/) service.
+A shared domain is connected to the [phantauth.cf](http://phantauth.cf) DNS zone, in which anyone can create tenant configuration nodes by the use of the [FreeDNS](https://freedns.afraid.org/) service.

 ## Pricing

-PhantAuth is a free open-source non-profit application.
+PhantAuth is a free [open-source](https://github.com/phantauth) non-profit application.
 If you find this service useful and can afford, please make a small donation as a contribution to the operation costs (domain registration, service hosting, etc.)

 [Donate on Ko-fi](https://ko-fi.com/Q5Q0T7C7) | [Donate on Liberapay](https://liberapay.com/szkiba/donate) | [Donate on PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VXLCJ3EZRAE7G&source=url)